lucasgelfond/dollar-bill-frame/README.md

 I will be uploading four versions of the code as well as four different STLs:

-Version 1 - Comments galore with variables and modules put into sections and sub-sections as organized by comments.
+Version A - Comments galore with variables and modules put into sections and sub-sections as organized by comments.
 Includes unit personalization so one can use other units other than mm (inches, centimeters, etc).
-Also includes feature to let the user customize the pronunciation of the frame shaping.
+Also includes feature to let the user customize the pronunciation of the frame shaping, customize the slit for the paperclip and more.

-Version 2 - Comments explaining the variables, but no sectionining.
-Still the same special features as Version 1.
+Version B - Comments explaining the variables, but no sectionining.
+Still the same special features as Version A.

-Version 3 - Basic code with comment annotation but no modules (i.e all code is one piece).
+Version C - Basic code with comment annotation but no modules (i.e all code is one piece).
 All variables still available.

-Version 4 - Basic code with no modules, no unit change, no frame shape pronunciation and no comments.
+Version D - Basic code with no modules, no unit change, no frame shape pronunciation, no custom slits and no comments.

+I have just uploaded a V0.1 Alpha of Version A. ABC and D names will be changed in the near future!

-On my todo list (in order):
+On my todo list:
   Add a hook to the top of the frame
   Make different versions
   Upload to Google Drive
   Test with OpenJSCAD
   Name different versions (i.e, full, partial, etc.)
   Publish to github

-Here is a sneak peak at the model: http://i.imgur.com/ZGUUU1h.png?1
+  Fix moving of tubes problem

 Until the next edit,
 Lucas